roydukkey/clean-package/README.md

 If you're integrating `clean-package` into the NPM lifecycle, removing all the `package.json` scripts with `clean-package` will also remove them from the current execution.
 This is just how NPM works.

-For example, this configuration will remove the `postpack` script before it is every requested by `npm pack` or `npm publish`, thereby effectively removing the event from the executing lifecycle.
+For example, this configuration will remove the `postpack` script before it is ever requested by `npm pack` or `npm publish`, thereby effectively removing the event from the executing lifecycle.

 ```json
 {